Massimo Sica: Singh Murders

 On 31 January 2012 his trial began.
 On 3 July, the jury found Sica guilty of three counts of murder.

 On 5 July 2012, Sica was sentenced to life imprisonment, with a non-parole period of 35 years, the most severe sentence handed down in Queensland history.
 The sentencing remarks of Justice Byrne were scathing, describing Sica as "manipulative and deceitful", noting he had "no remorse whatsoever.
 Your only anxiety is for self-preservation".

 Sica filed an appeal against his convictions on 27 July 2012.
 On 2 September 2013, the appeal was dismissed.

 Child sex charges

 Sica was also charged with 21 sex offences, including two counts of rape and one of maintaining a sexual relationship with a child between 15 November 2004 and 10 September 2008.
 These charges were heard in the District Court of Queensland in a judge-only trial.
-Sica had sought and was granted a judge-only trial due to the widespread adverse publicity he received in relation to the murder of the Singh siblings.
+Sica had sought and was granted a judge-only trial due to the widespread adverse publicity he received about the murder of the Singh siblings.

 On 8 March 2013 Sica was found not guilty on all 21 counts.
 Judge Shanahan found that he could not be satisfied beyond reasonable doubt that the penetrative acts occurred as described by the complainant, remarking that "The complainant’s account of numerous acts of penetration having occurred since she was 9 years of age is not only not supported by the medical evidence, it makes her account highly unlikely".